-There are two websites to find house sitting opportunities, which I can highly recommend from my personal experience: TrustesHousesitters and HouseCarers.
-Both have been around for many years and have an extensive directory of open house sitting options around the world.
+There are two websites to find house-sitting opportunities, which I can highly recommend from my personal experience: TrustesHousesitters and HouseCarers.
+Both house-sitting websites have been around for many years and have an extensive directory of open house-sitting jobs around the world.

 Click here to create an account with TrustedHousesitters today!